-- Inflammation: The proteins in the disc space can cause inflammation in the disc space that can lead to low back or neck pain, radiating arm or leg pain, hip pain, or sciatic pain.
+- Inflammation.
+The proteins in the disc space can cause inflammation in the disc space that can lead to lower back or neck pain, radiating arm or leg pain, hip pain, or sciatic pain.

-- Low back pain is generally made worse with sitting, since the lumbosacral discs are loaded three times more than with standing.
+- Low back pain is generally made worse with sitting since the lumbosacral discs are loaded three times more than when standing.

 - Walking and exercise generally feel better than prolonged sitting or standing.

 - Patients will generally feel better if they can change positions frequently.
 Lying down is usually the best position since this relieves compression stresses on the disc space.

 Degenerative disc disease is diagnosed with a medical history and physical examination.
 Your doctor will ask about your symptoms, past injuries or accidents, any previous treatment, and habits and activities that may be causing pain in the neck, arms, back, buttocks, or legs.